sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## ImportConnectorFile
+## Upload connector file to source

 > Source ImportConnectorFile(ctx, sourceId).File(file).Execute()

-Upload connector file to source
+This uploads a supplemental source connector file (like jdbc driver jars) to a source's S3 bucket.
+This also sends ETS and Audit events.
+A token with ORG_ADMIN authority is required to call this API.

 ### Example